go to main page

 finish: one application of natural stain then 3 coats of medium gloss polyurethane (no UV blocker)

-comments: This was one of my earliest bowls and was an experiment in end-grain turning.
-I think it turned out really well, except for the slight "muddying" of the end grain lines by the polyurethane.
-It sat on a shelf for years with no UV blocker and the woods have darkened from their original color, as you can see in the pics at the bottom of the page.
+comments: This was one of my earliest bowls and was an experiment in end-grain turning and was finished before I started using poly with a UV blocker.
+I think it turned out really well, except for the slight "muddying" of the end grain lines by the polyurethane, which I did not expect.
+It sat on a shelf for years with no UV blocker and the woods have darkened from their original color, as you can see in the pics below.

 The mahogany segments are all nicely chatoyant

-view 1a when the bowl was new and had just been finished with polyurethane (with no UV blocker) and now that it has been on the shelf for years without a UV blocker, showing how the woods have darkened from their original color.
+(3) now that it has been on the shelf for years without a UV blocker, showing how the woods have darkened from their original color.